jdegoes/jdegoes.github.io/_posts/2026-01-06-everyone-is-religious.md

 * Immutable gods produce long-term projects—cathedrals, universities, constitutions; mutable gods produce tear-downs and perpetual revolution
 * Goal-gods risk collapsing reasoning into pure consequentialism—no fixed standard means effectiveness becomes the only measure
-* Entity gods inspire deeper commitment than goal gods—you can relate to an entity; you can only achieve or fail a goal
+* Entity-gods inspire deeper commitment than goal-gods—you can relate to an entity; you can only achieve or fail a goal
 * The god generates the enemy; identify the god, and the enemy follows

 ### **2\.
 Enemy**